-Two nematodes feed on the roots of wheat: Meloidogyne naasi (cereal root-knot nematode) which induces the formation of many extra roots and elongated root knots, and Heterodera avenae (cereal cyst nematode) which causes strong root branching and deformation, with cysts visible later in the season.
+Two nematodes feed on the roots of barley: Heterodera avenae (cereal cyst nematode) which causes strong root branching and deformation, with cysts visible later in the season and Meloidogyne naasi (cereal root-knot nematode) which induces the formation of many extra roots and elongated root knots.
 Attacks are visible in the field as spots where crop growth is retarded.
-Spring-sown wheat is especially susceptible to M. naasi.
+Spring-sown barley is especially susceptible to M. naasi.

-Crop rotation is useful, reducing the proportion of cereals and grass seed crops.
+Commercial cultivars with resistance to H. avenae are available.
+Crop rotation is also useful, reducing the proportion of cereals and grass seed crops.
 Maize is not a host plant and can safely be grown.
 No treatment is recommended specifically against these nematodes.
 Soil disinfection in other crops such as potatoes has a good effect against these nematodes, but is not necessarily GPP (see EPPO Standard PP 2/2(1) Guideline on GPP for potato).